 Often in “trying” to make a relationship work and being who you THINK your partner wants you to be, you lose yourself and you stop taking care of you.

 She told Susie that among other things, she had started focusing on taking care of herself.
-She’s exercising regularly, eating better by cutting down on the carbs and taking time for her (like having dinner with friends like Susie).
+She’s exercising regularly, eating better by cutting down on the carbs and taking time for her (like having meals with friends like Susie).

 2. Have you chosen wisely?